Alakeram/x4-mod-launcher/X4ModLauncher-Source/README.md

 - packaged X4 icon for the launcher executable and window/taskbar identity;
 - offline fixture tests for toggling, XML preservation, duplicates, unavailable folders, Steam sync, and rollback/restore;

-Not yet claimed:

-- no automated in-game loaded-extension verification exists yet;
-- no installer or signed release artifact is checked in;
-- no live profile or X4 save was changed during development.

 ## Build and test

 Prerequisites: Windows, .NET 8 SDK, and the Windows Desktop runtime/SDK available to the SDK installation.